sean-smith/scale-out-computing-on-aws/docs/tutorials/use-custom-ami.md

 In this example, I am installing some libraries to enable EFA support

 !!!info "Native support for EFA"
-    SOCA supports EFA natively using `--efa_support=true` at job submission
+    Scale-Out Computing on AWS supports EFA natively using `--efa_support=true` at job submission

 !!!danger "Pre-Requisite"
     - You can use RHEL7, Centos7 or Amazon Linux 2 distributions
-    - Do not use /scratch, /apps or /data partitions as these are restricted location for SOCA
+    - Do not use /scratch, /apps or /data partitions as these are restricted location for Scale-Out Computing on AWS

 First, let me prepare my AMI and do all the customization I need.
 ~~~bash